-The profit after Tax has witnessed tremendous growth in the third and fourth quarter mainly due to healthy growth in premium received and investment income and, therefore, the Company has achieved Rs.
-1.53 billion after tax profit in 2022.
-Hence, maintained the impressive history of achieving more than Rs.
-1 billion profit after tax in the tenth year consecutively.
+The profit after tax has witnessed a tremendous growth in the third and fourth quarter mainly due to healthy growth in net premium earned and investment income.
+The Company has achieved profit after tax of Rs.
+2.99 billion in 2023 which is the highest profit number in the history of the Company.
+Hence the Company has maintained the impressive history of achieving more than Rs.
+1 billion profit after tax in the tenth year consecutively and also surpassed Rs.
+2 billion mark first time in the history of the Company.

-DUPONT ANALYSIS 2022 AND 2021
+DUPONT ANALYSIS 2023 AND 2022